CDC Logo

 CDC: Brand overview

-The CDC (Communicable Disease Center or Centers for Disease Control and Prevention) is the national health care organization in the United States.
-She is a federal agency within the Department of Health and Human Services and one of the organizers of the International Association of National Public Health Institutes.
+The CDC (Communicable Disease Center or Centers for Disease Control and Prevention) is the national healthcare organization in the United States.
+She is a federal agency within the Department of Health and Human Services and one of the International Association of National Public Health Institutes organizers.
 The service was founded by Joseph Walter Mountin in 1946 and is headquartered in Atlanta, Georgia.
-Now it is subordinate to the line ministry.
+Now, it is subordinate to the line ministry.

 Meaning and History

-The focus of this organization is on the health of the entire population of the United States and the prevention of the spread of dangerous infectious and non-communicable diseases.
-That is why the service was opened in one of the most problematic places in the country – in the hotbed of natural outbreaks of malaria.
+This organization focuses on the health of the entire population of the United States and the prevention of the spread of dangerous infectious and non-communicable diseases.
+That is why the service was opened in one of the most problematic places in the country – the hotbed of natural malaria outbreaks.
 At its founding, the state gave it $ 1 million, and almost 60 percent of its employees have been deepened in mosquito control.
 During the campaign, over 6.5 million homes were processed.
-The process was led by Joseph Walter Mountin, MD, physician, and creator of the CDC.
+The process was led by Joseph Walter Mountin, MD, physician and creator of the CDC.

 What is CDC?